Mdhesari/solid-principles/readme.md

 ### I : Interface Segregation

 This principle says : If a class extends an interface and it's not neccessary where class even does not use the methods of the interface, it's a mistake to use the interface for that class.

+Instead of having a fat interface containing methods not needed by all implementations, it is preferable to have several smaller interfaces that may implemented individually as needed.

+By breaking fat interfaces into samller, more focused contracts, consuming code can depend on the smaller interface, without creating dependencies on parts of the application it does not use.

     "Many client-specific interfaces are better than one general-purpose interface.
 Dan Akroyd"